slackapi/node-slack-sdk/docs/_packages/events_api.md

 Before building an app, you'll need to [create a Slack app](https://api.slack.com/apps/new) and install it to your development workspace.
 You'll also **need a public URL** where the app can begin receiving events.
-Finally, you'll need to find the **request signing secret** give to you by Slack under the "Basic Information" of your app configuration.
+Finally, you'll need to find the **request signing secret** given to you by Slack under the "Basic Information" of your app configuration.

 It may be helpful to read the tutorials on [getting started](https://slack.dev/node-slack-sdk/getting-started) and [getting a public URL that can be used for development](https://slack.dev/node-slack-sdk/local_development).
 After you